Petroleum industry in Pakistan: Oil refining industry

 There are five main oil refineries in Pakistan with a combined capacity of approximately 450,000 barrels of crude oil per day (bpd), equivalent to 20 million tonnes per annum.
-Cnergyico PK Limited is the largest oil refiner, with its oil refining complex in the Balochistan province able to refine up to 156,000 barrels per day of crude oil.
+Cnergyico is the largest oil refiner, with its oil refining complex in the Balochistan province able to refine up to 156,000 barrels per day of crude oil.
 The country's five oil refineries process crude oil produced in Pakistan and from other countries to produce refined petroleum products such as High Speed Diesel (HSD), Motor Gasoline (MS), Furnace Oil (FO), Light Diesel Oil (LDO), High-Octane Blending Component (HOBC), Jet fuel (JP-1&JP-8), Kerosene, Liquefied Petroleum Gas (LPG), and Naphtha.
 The domestic oil refining industry typically meets 60% of Pakistan's diesel, 30% of motor gasoline, and 100% of jet fuel demand.
 The jet fuel is primarily used for defence purposes.

+Sindh is a rich province in natural resources of gas, petrol, and coal.
+The Mari Gas field is the biggest producer of natural gas in the country, with companies like Pakistan Petroleum, Pakistan State Oil, Oil & Gas Development Company, Mari Petroleum.
+Thar coalfield also includes a large lignite deposit.

+On January 21, 2026, the Oil & Gas Development Company announced its latest oil and gas discovery in its Baragzai X-01 exploratory well in the Nashpa Block of Kohat district, Khyber Pakhtunkhwa. the company will be producing about 3,100 barrels of crude oil and 8.15 million cubic feet of natural gas per day.
+This is the third discovery the company has made at this site within a month.
+It will add around 14.5 % to the country's domestic crude output, helping reduce reliance on costly energy imports.